The ENVS Capstone

 Each ENVS major completes an original capstone project during their senior year.
 An ENVS capstone is far more than a typical term paper or course project!
 Our majors cultivate high-quality interdisciplinary environmental research skills, and document these skills in a manner they publicly share.
 The capstone draws upon their entire experience in environmental studies at Lewis & Clark College, and results in an outcome that supports their next academic and professional steps following graduation.

 The ENVS capstone draws upon the student’s area of interest as initially defined in ENVS 220 (Environmental Analysis), and updated via student presentations prior to ENVS 400 (Senior Seminar), in which the capstone is completed.
 Areas of interest from 2012–18, and 2020, are available in our digital archives.
-ENVS capstone outcomes from 2012-18, and 2020, are also available in archived format. please contact ENVS faculty or staff to see additional student Areas of Interest.
+ENVS capstone outcomes from 2012-18, and select outcomes from 2019-2023, are also available in archived format.
+Please contact ENVS faculty or staff to see additional student Areas of Interest.

 Below is some additional information on the capstone process and outcome.

 The ENVS capstone follows key approaches our students cultivate in environmental studies:

 - Situated research, in which they address a general environmental topic via a focused geographical context… a place.
 The situated approach is also known as the hourglass, as the capstone research process starts and ends in a broad manner, with situated analysis in the middle.
 This situated approach offers our students a grounded basis to say something big about an environmental issue!

 - Asking questions.
 Our students have learned in their ENVS courses that genuine environmental progress comes from asking better questions.
 This lesson applies directly to their capstone via framing and focus questions: the broad questions that motivate their capstone, and the specific questions they address via situated research.